 Our primary cash requirements include payment for our raw materials and components, salaries & benefits, facility and lease costs, operating expenses, interest and principal payments on our debt and capital expenditures.
-We finance our operations primarily through cash flow generated from operations and, if necessary, borrowings under our ABL credit facility (ABL Facility).
+We finance our operations primarily through cash flow generated from operations and, if necessary, borrowings under our revolving credit facility.